Alternator Overcharging: Symptoms, Causes, And How To Fix

 best car battery brands

-If you’ve just replaced your battery, you might notice the new one expiring not long after.
+If you’ve just replaced your battery, you might notice the fresh one expiring not long after.
 This could also be caused by a number of other things, such as parasitic drains.

-Some batteries could swell, crack, and leak their acid solutions.
+Some batteries could swell, rupture, and leak their caustic solutions.
 This will only happen in unvented batteries.
-These days, most are vented models, so you should be okay.
+These days, most are vented models, so you should be safe.

 When an alternator overcharges the battery, the acid and water solution could boil.
 Because of this, it won’t function so effectively at producing current.
 It becomes a sort of choke point in the car’s overall circuit.